Change is the only constant...

 Historically, a community pharmacy’s NHS prescription-based income has grown at an average rate of 4-5% a year.
 For many, this now represents over 90% of their turnover.
 However, this growth has now plateaued and is likely to decline.
 Given that reduced funding and margins on dispensing activity will not get any better and may yet worsen, this is not sustainable.

 Online and digital provision of health care is here and will only grow.
-Community pharmacy will need to demonstrate and evidence the added value it provides to commissioners and consumers alike through a care-led, quality-based service that distinguishes it from an online offer and differentiates it from other providers.
+Community pharmacy will need to demonstrate and evidence the added value it provides to commissioners and consumers alike through a care-led, quality-based service that differentiates it from an online offer and other providers.

 There is also a drive to greater self-care and ownership of individual’s and population’s health and wellbeing.
 This is an opportunity to gain back some of the OTC medicines market, particularly the USP of P-medicines, and to be the provider of choice of an increased array of prevention and protection services, both commissioned and private.